jipegit/Twoblivion/README.md

 # Twoblivion

-Twoblivion is a free tool to automatically delete your old tweets
+Twoblivion is a free tool to automatically delete your old tweets and direct messages

 ## Author